rcemper/try_embedded_python/README.md

 This is a first attempt to use Embedded Python in IRIS
-The Python code is andapted from solutions for [Advent of Code 2020](https://adventofcode.com/) contest.
+The Python code is adapted from solutions for [Advent of Code 2020](https://adventofcode.com/) contest.
 Test data are all input to my personal challenge.

 ## Prerequisites